 - The 450 Scenario sets out an energy pathway consistent with the goal of limiting the global increase in temperature to 2°C by limiting concentration of greenhouse gases (GHGs) in the atmosphere to around 450 parts per million of CO2-equivalent.

 an electricity network that uses digital and other advanced technologies to monitor and manage the transport of electricity from all generation sources to meet the varying electricity demands of end users.
 Smart grids co-ordinate the needs and capabilities of all generators, grid operators, end users and electricity market stakeholders to operate all parts of the system as efficiently as possible, minimising costs and environmental impacts while maximising system reliability, resilience and stability.

 The European Smart Meters Industry Group defines four minimum functionalities of a smart meter: remote reading, two-way communication, support for advanced tariffing and payment systems, and remote disablement and enablement of supply.

 the price that is quoted for immediate settlement of a transaction.

 all other hard coal that is not classified as coking coal.
 Also included are recovered slurries, middlings and other low-grade coal products not further classified by type.
 Coal of this quality is also commonly known as thermal coal.

-any government action directed primarily at the energy sector that lowers the cost of energy production, raises the price received by energy producers or lowers the price paid by energy consumers.
+as monitored by the IEA, any government action directed primarily at the energy sector that lowers the cost of energy production, raises the price received by energy producers or lowers the price paid by energy consumers.

 a synthetic gas primarily composed of hydrogen and carbon monoxide produced by a chemical process.